Creating website sections

 5 February 2018 542 views | Documentation v1, Documentation v2

 Every content object in Tuskfish can be accessed simply by passing in its ID as a parameter.
 For example, https://yoursite.com/?id=10 will open the content with ID 10.
 You can use any item as a 'section' within your website simply by adding a link to it in your site navigation to raise its profile.
 Typically you would use a tag, collection or static page for this purpose, but you can use any item you choose.

 For example, if you want to create a "Publications" section in your website, consisting of downloadable documents, you would first create a "Publications" collection and designate it as the parent of all your download objects.
-You could also subdivide your Publications page by adding child collections to it, such as "Newsletter", “Magazine” and so on.
+You could also subdivide your Publications page by adding child collections to it, such as "Newsletter", “Magazine” and so on, each of which contains relevant content items.
 Add a link to the Publications collection in your site navigation and you're done.

 Copyright, all rights reserved.